 These ad-hoc committees are ways for our members who are concerned or interested in specific issues to work together to address concerns and advocate for specific goals.
 Many of these committees partner with our community, parent, and student partners to work towards their goals as well.
 See all upcoming Organizing Committee events on our BTU Events Calendar.

 Here are some of the committees addressing common issues—we would love for you to get involved:

-Click here to see the complete list of community coalitions that BTU supports.
+See the complete list of community coalitions that the BTU supports.

 Please email Natalia Cuadra-Saez if you are interested in joining one of these organizing committees or forming your own.